 The LG UN8570 has disappointing peak brightness in SDR, similar to the LG UM8070.
 It doesn't get bright enough to combat glare in well-lit environments, so it's best to place it in a dim room.
 It keeps its brightness very consistent across our different test patterns, which is great, but it gets less bright in real scenes.

-We tested the SDR peak brightness after calibration in the 'Expert (Dark Room)' Picture Mode with brightness at its max.
-If you want the brightest image possible, we were able to get 359 cd/m² in the 10% window with the Picture Mode set to 'Vivid'.
+We tested the SDR peak brightness after calibration in the 'Expert (Dark Room)' Picture Mode with Backlight at its max.
+If you want the brightest image possible, we were able to get 359 cd/m² in the 10% window with the Picture Mode set to 'Vivid.'

-Poor HDR peak brightness.
+The HDR peak brightness is poor.
 It doesn't get bright enough to make highlights pop in HDR, and even though its brightness is consistent across our test patterns, it's not as bright in real scenes.

 We measured the HDR brightness in the 'HDR Cinema' Picture Mode with Dynamic Tone Mapping off.
 If you want the brightest image possible, use the 'HDR Vivid' Picture Mode.
 We were able to get 361 cd/m² in the 10% window.

 The LG UN8570 has okay gray uniformity.
 There's some dirty screen effect in the center and significant vignetting in the corners, but these problems may vary between units.
 The uniformity is much better in near-dark scenes.